rahulkumar027/flask-react-crud/README.md

 🧠 Main Features

 ✅ Add a new task

 ✅ Edit existing tasks

 ✅ Delete tasks

 ✅ Fetch and display tasks from the Flask backend

 🖼️ Screenshots

-Add your screenshots in a screenshots folder inside frontend/, and reference them like this:

 ### 🏠 Home Page
 ![Home Page](./screenshots/home.png)